 Kids love to listen to stories and learn.
 They love a good character and a fun adventure.

 As you, Mom and Dad, are the readers, books need to be tolerable for you, too.

 After all, you’ll likely be reading these books over and over!

 Look for books with:

-A compelling main character An interesting plot Humor Conflict resolution (For example, How does the character overcome a challenging situation?)
-The opportunity for ongoing conversation with your child (What would you do?)
+A compelling main character An interesting plot Humor Conflict resolution (For example, How does the character overcome a challenging situation like picky eating?)
+The opportunity for ongoing conversation with your child (What would you do if candy was all around you?)
 Interesting illustrations A message about nutrition